-Of the housing starts and new building permits in recent times, apartments outnumbered single-family homes.
-The demand for rentals remains very strong.
-Owners of foreclosed homes have added to the demand, moving from homes to apartments.
+The demand for apartment rentals remains very strong.
 Although most people favor detached home ownership, many in the population cannot afford a single-family home.

 A new buyer of apartments must think "management".
 Good management has always been the most important point in increasing or maintaining annual operating profits.
 Being a skillful manager requires intelligent handling of the functions of buying and selling properties, rent collections, maintenance, leasing, controlling expenses, refurbishing, management accounting and more.
 All of this requires long "hands-on" experience in the field with plenty of assistance from the latest in operational and administrative hardware and software.
-Professional management companies usually do a much better job than owners and more than earn their fees.
+Professional management companies usually do a much better job than owners and more than earn their